');

 About Louisville, OH

-Louisville is a small community in Ohio with a population of 9,560 residents.
-The median household income is $58,269 per year, which is near the national average.
-The median age in Louisville is 40.8 years.
+Louisville is a small town located in Ohio with a population of 9,560 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $58,269 per year, which is 22% below the national median of $75,149.
+The median age of 40.8 years is close to the US median age of 38.9 years.

 Cost of Living in Louisville, OH